cursorless-dev/cursorless/docs/adding-a-new-language.md

 ## 1. Add support to the [vscode-parse-tree](https://github.com/pokey/vscode-parse-tree) extension

-Cursorless relied on the vscode-parse-tree extension to access the parse tree of a document.
+Cursorless relies on the vscode-parse-tree extension to access the parse tree of a document.
 See the [docs](https://github.com/pokey/vscode-parse-tree/#adding-a-new-language) there for how to add support for a new parser